Anshler/poem_generator/README.md

 ## Pre-evaluation

-We trained a poem classifier based on bert with the accuracy of ```99.7%``` to classify the correct genre before scoring.
+We trained a custom [poem classifier](https://github.com/Anshler/poem_generator/blob/master/utils/poem_classifier.py) based on bert with the accuracy of ```99.7%``` to classify the correct genre before scoring.
 This would be helpful during blind test (where genre is not specified).

 ## Evaluation